harrystech/kontrast/README.md

     config.remote_path = "artifacts.#{ENV['BUILD_NUMBER']}"

 ### Run the Tests
 This command should run in parallel on every node.
-Omit the config flag if your app is `bundle`'d along with Rails.
+Use `bundle exec` and omit the --config flag if your app is `bundle`'d along with Rails.

-	$ bundle exec kontrast run_tests --config /path/to/config.rb
+	$ kontrast run_tests --config /path/to/config.rb

 ### Create the Gallery
 This command should only run on one node after all the other nodes have completed the previous command.
-Omit the config flag if your app is `bundle`'d along with Rails.
+Use `bundle exec` and omit the --config flag if your app is `bundle`'d along with Rails.

-	$ bundle exec kontrast make_gallery --config /path/to/config.rb
+	$ kontrast make_gallery --config /path/to/config.rb

 ### Review Your Results
 At this point, the gallery should be saved to `config.local_path` and uploaded to `config.remote_path`.
 Check it out in your Favorite Browser.